Yoh0xFF/webpack-configuration-example/01-asset-modules/README.md

 # Manage Assets with Webpack

-Asset Modules handles 4 module types:
+Asset modules handles 4 module types:

 - **asset/resource** emits a separate file and exports the URL.
 - **asset/inline** exports a data URI of the asset.